Consensys/ethereum-developer-tools-list/README.md

 * [BlockScout](https://github.com/poanetwork/blockscout) - A tool for inspecting and analyzing EVM based blockchains.
 The only full featured blockchain explorer for Ethereum networks.
 * [Terminal](https://terminal.co/) - A control panel for monitoring dapps.
 Terminal can be used to monitor your users, dapp, blockchain infrastructure, transactions and more.
 * [Ethereum-watcher](https://github.com/HydroProtocol/ethereum-watcher) - An extensible framework written in Golang for listening to on-chain events and doing something in response.
 * [Alchemy Notify](https://docs.alchemyapi.io/guides/alchemy-notify) - Notifications for mined and dropped transactions, gas price changes, and address activity for desired addresses.
 * [Blocknatve Mempool Explorer](https://www.blocknative.com/explorer) — Monitor any contract or wallet address and get streaming mempool events for every lifecycle stage — including drops, confirms, speedups, cancels, and more.
 Automatically decode confirmed internal transactions.
 And filter exactly how you want.
-Recieve events in our visual, no-code, interface or associate them with your API key to get events via a webhook.
+Receive events in our visual, no-code, interface or associate them with your API key to get events via a webhook.
 Mempool Explorer helps exchanges, protocols, wallets, and traders monitor and act on transactions in real-time.
 * [Ethernal](https://www.tryethernal.com) - Ethereum block explorer for private chain.
 Browse transactions, decode function calls, event data or contract variables values on your locally running chain.
 * [Forta](https://forta.org/) - A decentralized monitoring network to detect threats and anomalies on DeFi, NFT, governance, bridges and other Web3 systems in real-time.
 * [InfStones BlockWatch](https://infstones.com/block_watch) - Set up alarms to monitor node status for resource utilization.
 Incorporate notifications for SMS, Slack, phone calls, and emails.